artefactual/atom/plugins/arDrmcPlugin/frontend/README.rst

 --------

 * master branch

   This branch triggers a job in Jenkins that deploys the site in moma.test.artefactual.com in a per-commit basis.
 It's basically an extra step after qa/devel that we are adding in order to ensure that we are not breaking the testing site with new code.
+  This is all we should be doing in master really:

+    $ git checkout master
+    $ git pull --ff-only git@git.artefactual.com:client/moma/atom.git qa/devel

 * qa/devel

   We merge topic branches here.
   If it works, master will be pulling from here.

 * dev/*

   Development/topic branches.
 Here you can break things.